MEET: RAISSA DOUMBIA + MATHIEU NIAMKE, The Seasoning House, Troy

 Yes, we’d love to bring that energy to Troy.
 Music, food and dance are our culture.

-I know you two work long hours but when you get the chance to go out, or if friends come to stay, where are 3 of your favorite places to eat or drink in the Capital Region or Hudson Valley?
+I know you both work long hours, but if you get the chance to go out, or when friends come to stay, where are 3 of your favorite places to eat or drink in the Capital Region or Hudson Valley?

-Lucas Confectionery, Mojos, Liza of Troy and - if I can add one more - Whiskey Pickle too!
+The Lucas Confectionery, Mojos Cafe, Liza of Troy and… can I can add one more?… Whiskey Pickle too.

 Awesome.
 Thanks so much for talking to us.
 And we have some collabs coming up that I’m excited to announce too.